Table of Contents

 11 Things to Include in Your PCS Purge

 1. Outdoor Children’s Items

-It’s time to purge play structures, trampolines, kiddie pools, sandboxes, water tables, large riding toys, bikes, scooters, and anything that they no longer play with.
-If these items are worn, rusted, or can’t be cleaned out fully, then they will not hold up well in a move.
+It’s time to purge play structures, trampolines, kiddie pools, sandboxes, water tables, large riding toys, bikes, scooters and anything they no longer play with.
+If these items are worn, rusted or can’t be cleaned out fully, then they won’t hold up well in a move.
 Since most are not designed to be disassembled, it is best to try to sell them to someone local.
 Save the money to invest in age-appropriate items for your next house.

 2. Plants and Garden Items

 You can’t transport living plants during a PCS move unless you drive them in your personal vehicle.
 You can keep flower pots or planters if they are emptied and rinsed of dirt and insect egg sacks.
 You can try to sell or rehome your potted plants before you move.

 This depends on the size of the item and its current condition.
 If you invested a lot of money into a large backyard cooker, then try to take it with you.
 However, if it is old, rusted or a basic cheap model, then it is easy to replace or buy used at the next duty station.
 Sometimes the time you spend cleaning up after moving these items is more costly than replacing them.